 Know that e-scooters are easily accessible to minors.
 For example, most cities do not have a way to verify a user's age, so children and teenagers are able to sign up on an app without parental consent.
 Make sure your children know the rules and your expectations.
 Check their phone if you have concerns.

-Talk with your college-aged children about the dangers of operating e-scooters while texting, listing to music, or while under the influence of alcohol.
+Talk with your college-aged children about the dangers of operating e-scooters while texting, listening to music, or while under the influence of alcohol.

 About Dr. Morgan:

 Ashley Morgan, MD, FAAP, is a board-certified pediatrician and an adolescent medicine fellow at Nationwide Children's Hospital in Columbus, Ohio.
-Within the American Academy of Pediatrics, she serves as the trainee liaison to Section on Adolescent Health.
-Follow her on Twitter
+Within the American Academy of Pediatrics, she is a member of to the Section on Adolescent Health.
+Follow her on X/Twitter